Postgraduate education: Definition

 Doctorates.
 These are often further divided into academic and professional doctorates.
 An academic doctorate can be awarded as a Doctor of Philosophy degree (from Latin Doctor philosophiae; Ph.D. or D.Phil.), a Doctor of Psychology degree (from Latin Doctor psychologia; Psy.D.), or as a Doctor of Science degree (from Latin Doctor scientiae; D.Sc.).
 The Doctor of Science degree can also be awarded in specific fields, such as a Doctor of Science in Mathematics degree (from Latin Doctor scientiarum mathematic arum; D.Sc.Math.), a Doctor of Agricultural Science degree (from Latin Doctor scientiarum agrariarum; D.Sc.Agr.), a Doctor of Business Administration degree (D.B.A.), etc. In some parts of Europe, doctorates are divided into the Doctor of Philosophy degree or "junior doctorate", and the "higher doctorates" such as the Doctor of Science degree, which is generally awarded to highly distinguished professors.
 A doctorate is the terminal degree in most fields.
 In the United States, there is little distinction between a Doctor of Philosophy degree and a Doctor of Science degree.
-In the UK, Doctor of Philosophy degrees are often equivalent to 540 CATS credits or 270 ECTS European credits, but this is not always the case as the credit structure of doctoral degrees is not officially defined.
+In the UK, Doctor of Philosophy degrees are often equivalent to 540 CATS credits or 270 ECTS European credits, but this is not always the case, as the credit structure of doctoral degrees is not officially defined.

-In some countries such as Finland and Sweden, there is the degree of Licentiate, which is more advanced than a master's degree but less so than a doctorate.
+In some countries, such as Finland and Sweden, there is the degree of Licentiate, which is more advanced than a master's degree but less so than a doctorate.
 Credits required are about half of those required for a doctoral degree.
 Coursework requirements are the same as for a doctorate, but the extent of original research required is not as high as for doctorate.
 Medical doctors for example are typically licentiates instead of doctors.

-In the UK and countries whose education systems were founded on the British model, such as the US, the master's degree was for a long time the only postgraduate degree normally awarded, while in most European countries apart from the UK, the master's degree almost disappeared.
-In the second half of the 19th century, however, US universities began to follow the European model by awarding doctorates, and this practice spread to the UK.
+In the second half of the 19th century, American universities began to follow the European model by awarding doctorates, and this practice spread to the UK.
 Conversely, most European universities now offer master's degrees parallelling or replacing their regular system, so as to offer their students better chances to compete in an international market dominated by the American model.